 One of the biggest mistakes bloggers make is writing the post before the headline.
 Your headline is your roadmap.
-Without that map, the post can go all over the place, leaving readers confused.
+Without that map, the post can go all over the place, leaving readers (and you) confused.

 Your headline must immediately lure people in because readers have many other choices for what they decide to read.
 They will continue reading only if the flow holds their attention and speaks their ‘language’.